 Nevertheless, her father was an inventor who taught her that, if you need a solution, you go out and try to find one.
 And, she did.
-Her personal successes lead her to create the Arrowsmith School in Toronto in 1980.
+Her personal successes lead her to create the Arrowsmith School, a learning disabilities school in Toronto, Ontario, in 1980.
 Since then, program has also been adopted in schools in North America, Australia, New Zealand, and Asia.

 Arrowsmith-Young's methods have been met with skepticism, in part because they are based more in lived experience than objective research.
 That said, it’s true that the program has been successful, in many cases remarkably so.
 And, yes, there can be many reasons for it, not limited to neuroplasticity, including how educators approach children who are struggling.
 “What really breaks my heart,” says Arrowsmith-Young, “is that I still meet people today—children, people who are struggling with learning problems—and they’re still being told what I was told in 1957, that they need to learn to live with their limitations.
 They don’t dare to dream.”
 Her life, and the school, is an example of what can happen when you do.